zahradnik-io/youtube-scripts/Projects/ideas.md

 # Ideas

 ## JSC
+- Live stream on your own website.
+What are the options?
 - Static web, best free hosting, JAMstack
 - Why I don't use Wordpress anymore?
 - Migrating to Cloudflare Pages - my first impressions